DegeneratorX/computacao-grafica-1-freecam3d/glfw/README.md

    regained focus (#1648,#1802)
  - [Cocoa] Bugfix: Monitor name query could segfault on macOS 11 (#1809,#1833)
  - [Cocoa] Bugfix: The install name of the installed dylib was relative (#1504)
- - [Cocoa] Bugfix: The MoltenVK layer contents scale was updated only after related events were emitted
+ - [Cocoa] Bugfix: The MoltenVK layer contents escala was updated only after related events were emitted
  - [Cocoa] Bugfix: Moving the cursor programmatically would freeze it for a fraction of a second (#1962)